 (Phuket, Krabi, Koh Phi Phi, Khao Lak, Koh Lanta)

 The west coast of Thailand by the Andaman Sea gets its best weather from November to March.
 March and May can be quite hot but by the beginning of late May, you can expect random rain showers which peaks from September to October.

-Transport around the Islands
+Transport and Safety around the Islands

 There you have it guys!
 Hopefully, the guide, along with the resources listed below will come in handy when planning your vacation to the Thai islands.
 In case you haven’t checked out our other articles on Thailand, you definitely should as there are loads of useful tips and information.

-Useful Guides When Traveling Around Thailand
+Looking for articles and Useful Guides for Traveling Around Thailand?

 - What to Eat in Thailand

 - Street Food You Shouldn’t Miss When in Thailand